ahmad-PH/auto_lcc/readme.md

 2. Ensure that there are data in "github_data"

-If not, use the runner python scripts in "runner" folder to create features/
+If not, use the runner python scripts in "runner" folder to create features.

 For instance, to create BERT embeddings, use